Have you ever set a big goal for yourself but ended up feeling unmotivated and stuck as time went by?

 Below is an example of a consequence map for my decision to participate in an Ironman triathlon race.

-The result of this year’s consequence mapping is to focus on creation and diversification of wealth in 2012.
+The result of this year’s consequence mapping is to focus on creation and diversification of wealth.

 A diversified and sustainable source of wealth means more options, which ultimately lead to greater freedom and independence.
 The ability to fly across the world whenever I want, visit the people I love, go on exciting adventures, help people in third world countries and hire assistance when I need it, has a strong appeal to both me and my partner.